Estimator0708/arablevalidator/validator.md

 cp env.example .env
 ```

-Open `.env` in your favorite editor and set your private key as the value for `PRIVATE_KEY.` Make sure the wallet contains some AVAX to cover any transaction fees generated when running the validator.
+Open `.env` in your favorite editor and set your private key as the value for `PRIVATE_KEY.` Make sure the account contains enough AVAX to cover any transaction fees generated when running the validator.
 The private key is never transmitted outside of the server.
 ```
 nano .env
 ```